djangonaut-space/program/getting-started-volunteer.md

 5. Social Media and Blog Writer
 6. Discord Announcer and Email support

-For more information checks [Session Organizers Guidelines](session-organizers.md)
+For more information check [Session Organizers Guidelines](session-organizers.md)

 ## I want to volunteer, how do I sign up?
 There are a few things: